Excerpts from the book Forecast Platform 6th Edition, Berlin, 2022.

 ABOUT

 In a capitalist society where digital marketplaces exchange human bodies in the form of services, a migrant domestic worker shows us the daily life of household chores.
 From her self-consciousness, she takes us on a journey of gestures and sensations expressed in time, space, and movement.
-This short film-performance based on real events brings us a unique perspective about the everyday reality of domestic work and migration in Berlin, as well as a call to reflect on our daily performances.
+This short film-performance based on real events brings us a unique perspective on domestic work and migration in Berlin.

 CREDITSDirector and producer <Aída Herrera Peña>Camera and Edition <Esteban Annon>Music composition <Andrés Ibagon>